visavi/librator/readme.md

 // Get current page
 $librator->currentPage();

-// Get the header is formed from file name without the extension
+// Preparation of the header is formed of one line of text
 $librator->getTitle();
 ```